June 30, 2008

 "I love humanity; it's people I can't stand." - Linus van Pelt

 First and foremost, I am a human being.
 I am one of those people in the Linus quote that I can't stand.
-For too long, I have defined myself by my work and now I'm trying to discover the rest of me that is pretty buried underneath this heady social worky stuff.
-It's a slow go, but I think I'm moving in the right direction.
-Maybe it starts with this blog...
+For too long, I have defined myself by my work and now I'm reclaiming the rest of me that is pretty buried underneath.
+It's been a slow go, but I've made some movement with psychedelic therapy in the past while

-So, on the professional side, I am a Registered Social Worker working as a clinical counsellor in a community agency.
+So, on the professional side, I am a Registered Social Worker who has had a variety of roles over the years.
 I am one of those rare males in the profession.
 I have a BSW and an MSW.
-My professional interests are in mental health, psychotherapy and a building interest in domestic violence.
+My professional interests are in mental health, psychotherapy and a growing interest in psychedelics.

 Just to clarify the title of the blog, I'm not antisocial in the clinical sense, just in the wrong use of the definition sense.
 I don't commit any crimes or act particularly obnoxious, I simply shun the company of (most) others.
 I'm more asocial than antisocial, but it simply doesn't have the same ring to it.
-I've held onto this construct for a long time now and am trying to break free.
-I still enjoy the ring of it, though.
-I just have to redefinition it.
+I used to fight against this, but after going through some fairly intense healing, have accepted who I am and this is a part of it!

 In my previous lives, I have been unemployed, a cafe owner, a retail worker, a library shelver and a care worker for adults with developmental challenges.
-Presently, I have made the transition from student social worker to unemployed social worker!
+In my career as a social worker, I've worked in the realm of urgent response work, psychotherapy (group and individual), policy and standards, EHR implementation and more!
 This blog has morphed along the way from being very detached to now being more personal.
-I kept my life separate and now I'm integrating a little bit here and there.
-Safely.

 You can view my Blogger Profile HERE, if absolutely necessary.